madsiur/FF6PRE/README.md

 - Can insert new mnemonics or delete the selected one.
 - Restore script button to put the script in its state at the last saving.
 - Clean script button to have a blank script.
 - The Act mnemonics (Act, CounterAct, FinalAttackAct, etc.) have their own User Control.
 It consist for each action of a combobox to select the action and a textbox to enter the percentage.
-When mouse focused on a combobox, you can press F2 to enter search mode and type the action you want to select.
-You can quit this mode by pressing F1.
+When mouse focused on a combobox, you can press F1 to toggle between regular combobox and searcheable combobox.
 - Different validations for the Act mnemonics, if you have a warning it will appear when you switch mnemonic within the same script.

 ## Images